MartinHepperle/Epson-HX-20/assembler/readme.md

    added to simulate accessing BASIC variables before calling the function.
    One could think of adding symbols and load some ROM fragments for system routines to make the disassembly more readable, though.

-5) If the test was successful, translate the listing file without the dummy parameters into a BASIC program with DATA statements and a HEX byte loader.<br>
+5) If the test was successful, translate the listing file without the DEBUG definition (i.e. without the dummy parameters) into a BASIC program with DATA statements and a HEX byte loader.<br>
    <code>python LST2BAS.py file.lst > file.bas</code>